-5 of the oldest monuments and buildings you can visit in the UK
+5 of the oldest monuments and historical buildings you can visit in the UK

-Wanting a fun-filled day out that’s got a historical edge?
+Wanting a fun-filled day out that’s got an edge?
 Look no further than us.
-With over 5,000 years of history between these buildings and monuments, you’ll be able to travel back in time through the ages to uncover a world filled with British historical wonder.
+With over 5,000 years of history between these historical buildings and monuments, you’ll be able to travel back in time through the ages to uncover a world filled with British historical wonder.
 Learn all about some of the longest-standing castles, as well as world-famed attractions with tickets to some of the oldest buildings you can visit in the country.
+Want to get the most out of what Britain has to offer?
+You’ll want to book your tickets now to these places as soon as you can.

 Historical buildings you need to visit